Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 # Remote PEM / PKCS12
 ## orchestrator

 The remote PEM / PKCS12 Orchestrator allows for the remote management of PEM and PKCS12 based certificate stores.
 Discovery, Inventory, and Management functions are supported.
-The orchestrator performs operations by issuing remote commands over SSH to Linux based systems and via WinRM to Windows based systems.
+The orchestrator performs operations by issuing remote commands over SSH to Linux based systems and via WinRM to Windows based systems.  **Currently this extension is only intended for use with the Keyfactor Universal Orchestrator installed on a Windows server**.

 <!-- add integration specific information below -->
 ***